BeataJohansson/splunk-tutorial/splunk-dashboard/step9.md

 2. Type this into the search field:

     source="/mnt/build_logs.json" host="4ea0d61b62c4" sourcetype="_json" stage="test" status="FAILURE"

+    NOTE: Here you want to replace the *host* value with the one your wrote down in step 4!

 3. Click on *Save As* -> *Alert*
 4. Enter your desired title and let the rest be on default